asseinfo/react-kanban/README.md

   * `react>=16.8.0`
   * `styled-components>=3`

-After, Install the lib and the dependency on your project:
+After, Install the lib on your project:
   ```bash
   yarn add @lourenci/react-kanban
   ```